Skip to Content

 The story starts with a small church function.
 My mom made this chili recipe for a cook-off at her church.
 It won first place and she brought home a bottle of vodka as her prize.
 Yet, it was the beginning of something much bigger.
 This chili recipe went on to win several cooking contests, including an exclusive contest for the University of Georgia parents.

+I started making the recipe, as a novice cook, when we first got married.
+I wanted something warm and comforting for winter.
 It makes a huge batch of chili, so you can eat leftovers for a few days.
 You can cut the recipe in half if you’d like to make it for just a few people.

 DIY Chili Bar, Chili Night, Family Chili Night, Chili Bar Toppings

-What To Serve Chili With:
+What To Serve With Chili:

 I’m all about toppings for my chili!
 I love to make a buffet table where guests can come up and serve themselves a bowl, with whatever toppings they like best.